ptaiga/organizer/next.md

  - [ ] Prioritization of tasks (A, B and C)
  - [ ] Calendar: comfortable popup (or something other)
  - [ ] Cover code with test
+ - [ ] Render "About" page from README.md

 #### Bugs